AgentTorch/AgentTorch/docs/contributing.md

 While writing the `commit-message`, try to follow the below guidelines:

-1. Prefix the message with `type:`, where `type` is one of the following dependending on what the commit does:
+Prefix the message with `type:`, where `type` is one of the following dependending on what the commit does:

 - `fix`: Introduces a bug fix.
 - `feat`: Adds a new feature.
 - `test`: Any change related to tests.
 - `perf`: Any performance related change.
 - `meta`: Any change related to the build process, workflows, issue templates, etc.
 - `refc`: Any refactoring work.
 - `docs`: Any documentation related changes.

-2. Keep the first line brief, and less than 60 characters.
-3. Try describing the change in detail in a new paragraph (double newline after the first line).
+Try to keep the first line brief, and less than 60 characters.
+Describe the change in detail in a new paragraph (double newline after the first line).

 ## Contributing Changes